PyDevIan/PyDevIan/README.md

 - Artificial Intelligence

 ## 🌱 Currently Learning
-- Algorithmic Techniques & Systems for Machine Learning
+- Numerical and Computational Techniques for Data Science and Machine Learning for my MSc.
+- Power Apps , Power Automate and Microsoft Fabric.

 ## 💬 Ask Me About
 - AI / ML Engineering